Cumulocity-IoT/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 After the data is processed, verified and migrated to the new collection status of migration should be updated to **Verified** and **Approve and finish migration** button should be visible in 2 parts of the page in **Ongoing migration** section and in tenant list section after hoveover the tenant row.
 So now the user can confirm progress and click the button **Approve and finish migration**.
 5. A confirmation pop-up shows up providing the following information:
 * the new format for time series measurements, which is going to be used after confirming the data migration process.
-* after seven days the legacy collection is removed.
+* That after seven days the legacy collection is removed.
 * That the action of approval is irreversible.
 If the user agreeds with the progress of the process **Confirm** button should be clicked.
 Accepting the confirmation pop-up changes the status of the migration to **Approved**.